Organic burial pods, green burial, or human composting are forms of eco-friendly burials.

-Though the subject of body disposition remains somewhat taboo in Western culture, it is important to have discussions with family and loved ones about what we want done with our bodies when we die.
-For many, embalming, burial, or cremation are the only familiar options.
+For many, embalming, burial, or cremation were the only familiar options.
 However, these traditional methods are more detrimental to the environment than one might realize.

-Are traditional cremation and embalming methods really that bad for the environment?
+Are traditional cremation and embalming methods that bad for the environment?

-Though the exact methodology has varied over time, most cultures employ two basic categories of human body disposition: burial and cremation.
+Most cultures employ two basic categories of human body disposition: burial and cremation.
+However, the exact methodology has varied over time.

-This changed rapidly during the 17th century.
-British doctors and anatomists like William Harvey and William Hunter, along with Frenchman Jean Gannal—whose writings were translated into English and widely spread—pioneered a process called arterial cadaver preservation—a manner which became known as modern embalming.
+Burial changed rapidly during the 17th century.
+British doctors and anatomists like William Harvey and William Hunter, and Jean Gannal pioneered arterial cadaver preservation.
+This form of preservation became known as modern embalming.

 Over a century later, the American Civil War secured the future of this new practice.
 Thousands of soldiers died in battle hundreds of miles from home.
-In order to ship their bodies home for proper burials without risking terrible decay, the creation of a new way to delay the decomposition process became essential.
-This predicament was solved by Dr. Thomas Holmes, who embalmed thousands of bodies during the War, leading to the acceptance of embalming practices by President Lincoln.
+As a result, bodies needed to ship home for proper burials without risking terrible decay.
+Therefore, embalming became essential because it delayed the decomposition process.
+Dr. Thomas Holmes solved this predicament.
+He embalmed thousands of bodies during the War, leading to President Lincoln’s acceptance of embalming practices.

-The primary impact of this modern process is not the impact on the body, but on the environment.
-After the embalmed corpse is sealed into a casket and buried, the body breaks down and the integrity of the casket begins to degrade.
-Embalming fluids previously injected into the body slowly leach into surrounding soil.
-Because a significant amount of water is used to maintain the green lawns at cemeteries, these embalming chemicals also swiftly seep into the groundwater.
-Embalming bodies results in over 800,000 gallons of formaldehyde buried in the ground yearly, which eventually makes its way into the earth.
+Embalming fluids previously injected into the body slowly leach into the surrounding soil.
+Due to the significant amount of water it takes to maintain the green lawns at cemeteries, these embalming chemicals also swiftly seep into the groundwater.
+Embalming bodies result in over 800,000 gallons of formaldehyde being buried in the ground yearly.
+Eventually, that embalming fluid makes its way into the earth and water supply.

-Cremation in the most basic sense—simply placing a body atop a funeral pyre—or in the romanticized “Viking funeral” where a ship containing the body is launched and then set aflame, leaves little negative environmental impact given the fact that so few large scale cremations were performed a few thousand years ago.
-Ash and bone are left behind, which provide sustainance for vegetation and plant life, with bone acting as an essential nutrient for animals looking to supplement their diets with calcium and bone marrow.
+A few thousand years ago, there were no large-scale cremations performed.
+Ash and bone were left behind, which provided sustenance for vegetation and plant life.
+Furthermore, bone is an essential nutrient for animals looking to supplement their diets with calcium and bone marrow.
 The amount of smoke released into the atmosphere is negligible in comparison to naturally occurring wildfires.

 Today’s cremations are a different story.

-The modern cremation process involves incinerating the body in a furnace at temperatures of 1,500-1,800°F for up to 90 minutes, a practice which releases 250,000 tons of carbon dioxide into the atmosphere annually.
-Modern fillings and appliances in the body release heavy metals when burned, and on average, the process consumes close to 30 gallons of non-renewable fossil fuels.
-Approximately half of America’s decedents are now cremated.
+The modern cremation process involves incinerating the body in a furnace at temperatures of 1,500-1,800°F. Bodies incinerate for up to 90 minutes.
+The practice of modern cremation releases 250,000 tons of carbon dioxide into the atmosphere annually.
+In addition, fillings and appliances in the body release heavy metals when burned.

-For obvious reasons, neither cremation nor embalmed burial can be considered truly “eco-friendly” body disposition methods.
-So what are the alternatives, and how can we wade through all of the myth to find reliable, scientifically-backed eco-friendly disposition methods in use today?
+There are “eco-friendly” burial methods, like organic burial pods, that use cremation.
+However, neither cremation nor embalmed burial is genuinely “eco-friendly” body disposition methods.
+So what are the alternatives?
+And how can we wade through all of the myths to find reliable, scientifically-backed eco-friendly disposition methods in use today?

 First, we will dispel some common myths about eco-friendly burial options and examine the feasibility of some approaches that are making headlines.

 Lee’s approach goes far deeper than simply choosing an appropriate disposition method.
-At the heart of the “decompiculture” movement is the notion that, regardless of the specific method utilized, people will remain uncomfortable with any postmortem options until they accept the reality of death, an acceptance which necessitates letting go of traditions that require dead bodies be pumped full of toxic chemicals for them to be honored and respected.
+At the heart of the “decompiculture” movement is the notion that, regardless of the specific technique utilized, people will remain uncomfortable with any postmortem options until they accept the reality of death.
+Further, this acceptance necessitates letting go of harmful traditions.
+Such as the traditions that require dead bodies to be pumped full of toxic chemicals.

 That said, Lee’s proposal is still far-fetched, even for the most accepting among us.